pjkulkar/Sagemaker-Datawrangler-Example-Tabular-Data/Data-Exploration.md

 Linear feature correlation is based on Pearson's correlation.
 Numeric to categorical correlation is calculated by encoding the categorical features as the floating point numbers that best predict the numeric feature before calculating Pearson's correlation.
 Linear categorical to categorical correlation is not supported.

 Numeric to numeric correlation is in the range [-1, 1] where 0 implies no correlation, 1 implies perfect correlation and -1 implies perfect inverse correlation.
 Numeric to categorical and categorical to categrical correlations are in the range [0, 1] where 0 implies no correlation and 1 implies perfect correlation.
+To create the analysis, choose **Feature Correlation** for the Analysis type and choose **linear** for Correlation type as shown below.

 Features that are not either numeric or categorical are ignored.
 The table below lists for each feature what is the most correlated feature to it.

 ![linear-pre](./img/linear-pre.png)